bmorris3/arcesetc/docs/arcesetc/gettingstarted.rst

 Given a S/N at a particular wavelength, what's the appropriate exposure time?
 We can find out by supplying the desired ``signal_to_noise``, and ``arcesetc`` will compute the exposure time for you::

+    import matplotlib.pyplot as plt
+    import astropy.units as u

     sptype = 'B3V'
     wavelength = 3990 * u.Angstrom